siynsun/PUI2016_ss9558/HW4_ss9558/README.md

 ## Assignment 3

+I finished assignment 3 by myself.

 ## Assignment 4

-I finished assignment 4 by myself.
+I worked with Chunqing Xu for this assignment.